-Brighton has a wide range of shopping opportunities, from high street stores in Churchill Square, to vintage boutiques in the Royal Pavilion area.
+It’s no secret that Brighton has a wide range of shopping opportunities, from high street stores in Churchill Square to vintage boutiques in the Royal Pavilion area.

 If you’re a high street gal like myself, you will want for nothing in the Churchill Square zone as they have every high street store you can think of – and then some!

 The Lanes backstreets (similar to The Shambles of York if you’ve ever been there) also have an abundance of little stalls and shops where you can pick up some unique trinkets.
-In fact, Nathan and I have never seen so many jewellery stores in one place before.
-There’s literally one on every corner!
+In fact, the BF and I had never seen so many jewellery stores in one place before – there’s literally one on every corner (a bit like Starbucks)!

-The area itself is so quaint and adorable.
+The area itself is also super quaint and adorable.
 There’s currently multi-coloured bunting hanging off the buildings which looks ever so summery in the sunshine.
-Nathan and I rather enjoyed grabbing a coffee or an alcoholic beverage down one of these backstreets, sitting outside and simply people watching the day away.
+Nathan and I rather enjoyed grabbing a coffee or an alcoholic beverage down one of these backstreets, sitting outside and merely people-watching the day away.

-Brighton is home to every cuisine imaginable, but I can’t do a post on the town without mentioning one of the best dinners that I’ve ever eaten in my life.
+Brighton is home to every cuisine imaginable, but I can’t do a post on the city without mentioning one of the best dinners that I’ve ever had in my life.

 For goodness’ sake, if you live in Brighton or you’re visiting, go to vegetarian restaurant Food For Friends.
 The food is insane, even if you’re a meat-lover, and very reasonably priced!

-Ah, the pier.
-One of my absolute favourite things about Brighton!
+Ah, the pier – one of my absolute favourite things about Brighton!
 Yes, alright, England has a few decent piers.
-But this is the best one I’ve been to yet!
+That being said, this is the best one I’ve been to yet!

 Not only does it have two arcades packed with games where you can quite easily spend an afternoon, but it also hosts a variety of rides, free deckchairs to sunbathe on, refreshments, and bars with beer gardens.
 There’s plenty to keep you occupied – and the view of the beach from the very end of the pier is just incredible.

-You can’t help but fall in love in Brighton.
-Especially in the summer.
-The sun is shining, there are people visiting from all around the world therefore the atmosphere is electric, and there’s never a shortage of things to see and do.
+It’s true that you can’t help but fall in love in Brighton, especially in the summer.
+The sun is shining, there are people visiting from all around the world, therefore, the atmosphere is electric, and there’s never a shortage of things to see and do.